 Finally, even if one interprets the verse as a claim that conscious human souls exist before their physical bodies, that doesn't come anywhere close to implying that such souls take bodies again and again.
 At most, it would be a sign that there was an early form of Jewish Gnosticism that borrowed from Greek pagan philosophy.
 There is no concept here of a continued cycle of human births for the same soul no matter how poorly you misread the text.

-Josephus attributes to the Essences a theory that bodies are temporary and souls immortal, and thus that souls live on beyond the corruption of their bodies.
+Josephus attributes to a Jewish sect called the Essenes a theory that bodies are temporary and souls immortal, and thus that the human soul lives on after the death of the body.
 Indeed, he even claims that the Essenes saw the spirit as trapped in a body as in a prison.2 The ancient Christian scholar Hippolytus of Rome, while affirming many of the same details that Josephus gives, is equally clear, however, that the Essenes believed in the Jewish hope of a future, one-time, bodily resurrection.3 If the Dead Sea Scrolls indeed reflect the Essene community, as most scholars believe, then they also demonstrate that the Essene hope was in a physical resurrection of the righteous and judgment of the wicked.4 Josephus was writing for a Greco-Roman audience and tended to express things in ways that they would better understand, but it seems that the doctrine he was describing was, perhaps, far less ethereal that it appears to us from Josephus' choice of words.
 If this is true of the Essenes, it seems also likely to be true of Philo and the author of the Wisdom of Solomon as well.
 Behind the language chosen to appeal to Hellenistic readers may well be something closer to a mainstream Jewish doctrine of human souls who await punishment or reward on the day when physical bodies return to life.
 At any rate, even if the Essenes or some Greek Jewish writers did come to assert that humans were pre-existent spirits temporarily trapped in human bodies and seeking release from the prison of physical existence (ideas which they would be deriving from pagan philosophy in complete contradiction to Old Testament revelation) there is nothing in any of these passages that suggests that souls go through multiple human lives or anything at all akin to reincarnation.

 Biblically based forms of Jewish thought clearly asserted that, while human spirits or souls continue existing after death, they are not repeatedly reborn but rather await the hope of future resurrection in the body in which they died.
 Though Josephus description of the Essenes sounds somewhat Greek and Gnostic, the bulk of the evidence points to the Essenes holding to this same biblical notion of death and resurrection.
 There are a few Jewish documents from those living in the Greek world and using Greek concepts and imagery in their writings who may have bought into the pagan ideas of the pre-existence of the soul and the repudiation of all things physical.
 Even these, however, may represent only the use of accommodating language and literary device rather than an actual adoption of Greek beliefs as a literal description of reality.
 At any rate, even in someone like Philo (the most likely candidate for a Jew that really did adopt a pagan Greek philosophical view of the world), there is no evidence at all for a cycle of rebirths or anything that resembles reincarnation.
 In short, even in the wildest offshoots of Judaism, there are no known examples of ancient Jewish sects or individuals who advocated reincarnation.